ohio813/betterbatch/betterbatch/docs/_sources/readme.txt

    **{*nocapture*}**
         do not capture the output to the log file.
 If ``{*echo*}`` qualifier is also set the output will be shown to the user as it is generated.
+   **{*novalidate*}**
+        do not test that the command exists during the test phase.
+This is often required if the path or the name of the tool will be defined by a variable whose value will only be calculated during the execution phase.

 .. versionchanged:: 1.2.0
    Added ``{*nocapture*}`` qualifier and made ``{*echo*}`` and ``{*ui*}``